mohashei/mohashei.github.io/_posts/2021-12-23-alphafold-2-overview.markdown

      width="500"
      height="auto">
 <div class="thecap">
   A residue gas is just a free set of amino acids, each of which is free to rotate and translate in many distinct ways.
+The triangles represent the frames \\(T\_i\\), while the green circles represent rotational degrees of freedom within each residue that are predicted by AF2.
 </div>
 </div>